 MEES Regulations on non-domestic dwellings

-The guidance to the MEES Regulations published by the Government gives examples of when a landlord must obtain an EPC.
-It states that the landlord will only be required to obtain a new EPC if they intend to re-let the property (to the current tenant or to a new tenant) once the current lease expires; or if they (or their tenant) modify the property in a manner which would require a new EPC.
-So, for non-domestic properties the guidance is clear, and an EPC is required on the renewal of a lease.
+It states that the landlord will only be required to obtain a new EPC if they intend to re-let the property (to the current tenant, or to a new tenant) once the current lease expires, or if they (or their tenant) modify the property in a manner which would require a new EPC.
+So for non-domestic properties the guidance is clear and an EPC is required on the renewal of a lease, if there was a valid EPC previously.
 However, oddly the MEES Regulations for domestic dwellings differ.